BTrDB/smartgridstore-manual/development-environment.md

 #Development environment

-If you are wanting a BTrDB setup on a workstation or laptop just to develop against it, this guide will show you how to set up an analogue of the production setup, including kubernetes, on a single machine.
+If you are wanting a BTrDB setup on a workstation or laptop just to develop against it, this section will show you how to set up an analogue of the production setup, including kubernetes, on a single machine.
+If you are setting up on a cluster, skip to [the next section](prerequisites.md).

 ## Prerequisites